Beware social media's pitfalls

-If you read my column last week, you know that clinicians and patients, speaking in their authentic voices, can trump formulaic marketing materials.
+Clinicians and patients, speaking in their authentic voices on Twitter, Facebook, and YouTube, can trump formulaic marketing materials.
 But the need to employ a metric ton of common sense and discretion is greater than ever.

 - 3 Management Lessons from a Supermarket Debacle